johnwhitington/cpdf-source/cpdf.1.md

 : The (PDF) name of the font.

-cpdf -remove-fonts in.pdf -o out.pdf
+**cpdf -remove-fonts in.pdf -o out.pdf**

-: Remove fonts from a file.
+Remove fonts from a file.

-cpdf -missing-fonts in.pdf
+**cpdf -missing-fonts in.pdf**

-: Report missing fonts - i.e those which are unembedded.
+Report missing fonts - i.e those which are unembedded.

-cpdf -embed-missing-fonts -gs \<path to gs> in.pdf -o out.pdf
+**cpdf -embed-missing-fonts -gs \<path to gs> in.pdf -o out.pdf**

-: Use Ghostscript to embed missing fonts into a PDF.
+Use gs to embed missing fonts into a PDF.
 Note: putting a PDF file through gs in this manner may not be lossless: some metadata may not be preserved

-cpdf -extract-font \<page number>,\<pdf font name> in.pdf -o out.font
+**cpdf -extract-font \<page number>,\<pdf font name> in.pdf -o out.font**

-: Extract a font file from a PDF given a pagenumber, font name pair.
+Extract a font file from a PDF given a pagenumber, font name pair.
 E.g:

 cpdf -extract-font 5,/F50 in.pdf -o out.ttf

 # 15. PDF AND JSON

-cpdf in.pdf -output-json -o out.json \[-output-json-parse-content-streams]
+**cpdf in.pdf -output-json -o out.json** \[-output-json-parse-content-streams]
 \[-output-json-no-stream-data] \[-output-json-decompress-streams]
 \[-output-json-clean-strings] \[-utf8]

-: Convert PDF to a JSON format which may be inspected, or edited and round-tripped back into PDF.
+Convert PDF to a JSON format which may be inspected, or edited and round-tripped back into PDF.

 **-output-json-parse-content-streams**